 One of the most common unsafe parenting practices is holding children’s hands to help them down steps.
 (For a story that illustrates, please read “Don’t Stand Me Up“.)
 Young children are impressionable and develop habits with astonishing speed.
-In a recent class, I was surprised to see a 14 month old whose parents have been diligently nurturing her natural motor development take a standing step off the step climber and fall.
+In a recent class, I was surprised to see a 14-month-old whose parents have been diligently nurturing her natural motor development take a standing step off the step climber and fall.
 I was glad I happened to be there to break her fall (which is the goal of spotting — it’s very important to allow the child to fall as he or she would, so she understands the effect of her action).
-It was obvious to me that this toddler had been walked down steps recently, because she would not have taken a chance like that otherwise.
+It was obvious to me that this toddler had been walked down steps recently because she would not have taken a chance like that otherwise.
 The parents realized this must have happened with the substitute caregiver they’d hired for a couple of days.
 Through our patience and spotting during class this toddler quickly readjusted, remembering how to crawl down safely.

 But enough warnings, here are some of the awesome skills children learn on the step climber and rocking boat:

-Infants practice climbing and descending the steps, first by crawling up and then descending either face-first or backwards (trust and spot them).
+Infants practice climbing and descending the steps, first by crawling up and then descending either face-first or backward (trust and spot them).
 Later they might descend seated on their bottoms and then, finally, they learn to step, which tends to be immediately followed by stepping down while holding the biggest toys they can find.
 Kids love challenging themselves.

 I especially appreciate the way the rocking boat helps toddlers and preschoolers develop social intelligence as they experiment with it in conjunction with their peers.
 They learn to slow down their rocking to accommodate children climbing on or off, and they practice balancing together.
-We should be nearby with younger ones to spot, support and prevent toes from getting caught underneath, but we’re definitely not needed to rock the boat.
+We should be nearby with younger ones to spot, support, and prevent toes from getting caught underneath, but we’re definitely not needed to rock the boat.
 Children learn more and are safer when they can control it.
-Some of the most joyful moments of togetherness in our parent, infant and toddler classes happen when children discover rocking with a peer.
+Some of the most joyful moments of togetherness in our parent, infant, and toddler classes happen when children discover rocking with a peer.
 (Photographed at Resources for Infant Educarers)

 4. Constructing and creating